AzureSQLDB/redis-azure-ai-demo/sqlTrigger/README.md

 # SQL Trigger Binding for Redis Demo

 This SQL Trigger will work with the Redis Vector DB demo.
-It tracks updates to the styles table, creates enbedings, and inserts the JSON back into the Redis Vector DB.
+It tracks updates to the styles table, creates embedings, and inserts the JSON back into the Redis Vector DB.

 ## Prerequisits